descope-sample-apps/java-react-sample-app/README.md

 cd server
 ```

-2. Create a .env folder and add environment variables:
+2. In your `application.properties` file, add your Descope project ID:
 ```
-PROJECT_ID="YOUR_DESCOPE_PROJECT_ID"
+descope.project.id="YOUR_DESCOPE_PROJECT_ID"
 ```

 3. To run the application, run the following command in a terminal window (in the complete) directory: